Trip Summary and Itinerary Map

-Alison January 2017
+Travelled: January 2017

 Come in February, when the whales have had a chance to eat and recover from their long migration south.

-Ann-Marie Starck Argentina December 2019
+Ann-Marie Starck - Argentina

 The whale watching was a highlight of my trip – amazing and overwhelming!

-Suzanne Zimmerman United States Of America February 2019
+Suzanne Zimmerman - United States Of America

 The highlights of my trip were seeing humpback whales breaching, viewing Maellanic penguins from the boat, and experiencing the landscapes and wildlife – gorgeous, otherworldly.

-Susan Ferguson United States Of America
+Susan Ferguson - United States Of America

 Whale Watching Adventure